 In response to this dilemma, intermittent fasting takes a very unusual approach to dieting.
 It is not about how much you eat, as it is about WHEN you eat.
 It exploits that 12-hour milestone when active digestion has stopped.
 I don’t actually have a total understanding of the science involved, but have gleaned the fact that when digestion and insulin are high, the use of stored fat by the body is low; and when digestion and insulin are low, the use of stored fat is high.
 That’s the formula to remember, plus the very important 12-hour milestone.

-The people who practice intermittent fast have their own hieroglyphics.
+The people who practice intermittent fasting have their own hieroglyphics.
 You see things like 18:6 or 20:4 or 23:1 or OMAD (“one meal a day”).
 The first three, the ones with colons, indicate with the first number the hours the person is fasting and with the second number the hours eating.
 So someone who is practicing 20:4 is fasting for 20 hours and eating for 4.
 Notice the real benefit from a 20:4 approach based on the above description of that pivotal 12-hour milestone when digestion stops and stored fat burning begins.
 20 minus 12 equals 8 hours.
-That means that person has been burning stored fat around the midsection for 8 hours — not bad, especially when compared to most Americans who eat 3 or more meals every day and really never ever get beyond the 12-hour mark, so they never burn stored fat.
+That means that person has been burning stored fat around the midsection for 8 hours — not bad, especially when compared to most Americans who eat 3 or more meals every day and really never ever get beyond the 12-hour mark, so they never burn any stored fat.

 Then there is the warrior class of people who do intermittent fasting.
 These are the ones who go for days on end without eating.
 Frankly, that’s not for me — I like food too much.
 And for someone who doesn’t eat anything for multiple days, I really don’t know where beneficial intermittent fasting ends and anorexia begins, and I don’t want to know.
 But I think the majority of the people who do this type of “dieting,” start with OMAD and get their weight down to where they would like it to be (for me, that’s not skinny, but just a little overweight), and then they downshift to 18:6, which is a pretty easy regimen of just skipping breakfast and having a latish lunch — piece of cake (sorry, I had to say it).

 The sad fact is that today 1 in every 3 Americans is obese.
 The 12-hour mark is the reason why.
-Those Americans eat again well before they ever get close to 12 hours from their last meal, so they never do burn stored fat.
+Those Americans eat again well before they ever get close to 12 hours from their last meal, so they never do burn any stored fat.
 So when will it be 1 out of every 2 Americans?
 Unfortunately, when it comes to excessive weight gain, evolution, which has made the body very efficient at storing fat, is not on our side.
 But intermittent fasting may be the answer.

 What do you get for a one dollar contribution?
 My gratitude.